numaproj/numaflow/docs/operations/validating-webhook.md

 Pipeline:

-1. cannot change the type of vertex
+1. cannot change the type of an existing vertex
 2. cannot change the partition count of a reduce vertex
 3. cannot change the storage class of a reduce vertex
 4. etc.